HB12 Alabama 2012 1st Special Session

 - Bonds, general obligation bonds issued by state, aggregate principal amount limitations specified, not subject to certain other const. limitations, const. amend.

-This bill would also provide that a juvenile court generally retains jurisdiction to enforce or modify previous orders issued by the juvenile court in any case in which it has jurisdiction.
+- A juvenile court generally retains jurisdiction to enforce or modify previous orders it issued.

 - Subjects